czechboy0-deprecated/XCSTutorialProject1/README.md

 # XCSTutorialProject1
-An example project for my Xcode Server Tutorials.
+An example project for my Xcode Server Tutorials at [honzadvorsky.com](http://honzadvorsky.com).